harryhopkins/documents/doc/Developing-Step-By-Step-Angular.md

     public const string Pages_Tenant_PhoneBook = "Pages.Tenant.PhoneBook";

-Unique name of this permission is "**Pages.Tenant.PhoneBook**".
-While you can set any string (as long as it's unique), it's suggested to use that convention.
-A permission can have a localizable display name:
+The unique name of this permission is "**Pages.Tenant.PhoneBook**".
+While you can set any string (as long as it's unique), it's suggested to use this convention.
+A permission can also have a localizable display name.
-"**PhoneBook**" here.
-(See "Adding a New Page" section for more about localization, since it's very similar).
-Lastly, we set this as a **tenant** level permission.
+In this case we chose "*PhoneBook**" (See "Adding a New Page" section for more about localization, since it's very similar).
+Lastly, we set this permission as a **tenant** level permission.

 ##### Add AbpAuthorize attribute

-**AbpAuthorize** attribute can be used as **class level** or **method level** to protect an application service or service method from unauthorized users.
+The **AbpAuthorize** attribute can be used at the **class** or **method** level to protect an application service or service method from unauthorized requests.
 Since all server side code is located in PersonAppService class, we can declare a class level attribute as shown
 below: